ThiagoDiasV/xsunit-challenge/README.md

 * The others challenge parts were ok, although this was the first time I made an application using Rails, the references was very useful to me, thank you for sending the links.

+* I tried to build an application using clean code, for this reason some variables have big names.

 * Trying to accomplish this challenge was very entertaining to me, thank you again for this opportunity.